Index: Collective Research

 *The title is inspired by bell hooks’ book Teaching to Transgress: Education as the Practice of Freedom.

 TTTT is a no-credit collective research and study programme on critical pedagogy in the arts.
+The work, guidelines, workshops and pedagogical guidance material is shared on an open source publishing platform for others to adapt: ttttoolbox.net

 The actual study programme is structured in four one-week workshops during 2020 and is developed transnationally by three European art schools, erg in Brussels, HDK/Valand in Göteborg and ISBA in Besançon.
 It is funded by Erasmus+ Strategic Partnership Grant.